dojo/docs/dojox/data/HtmlStore.rst

 HTML Table:
   The <thead>  tag of the referenced table.
 Each column name becomes the attribute name for that column when generating the data store view of the data.

+DIV collection:
+  In a DIV collection, the attributes of the div corrispond to the attributes of the items.

+List:
+  In a list, the list items have one attribute: attributes of the div corrispond to the attributes of the items.

 ============
 Query Syntax